For students

 One foot

 Balance on one foot while you play or sing.
 How does it affect your focus and concentration?
-It sounds silly, and it works.

 #91